 It’s not only economical to grow indoors, but a little elbow grease goes a long way when it comes to cultivating inside.
 You won’t be spending hours digging in the dirt or pulling weeds and all you need for success is a container, potting soil and seeds.
 Add some water and sit in a sunny spot and you’ll be an indoor gardener in no time!

 Looking for a home this winter season that has great sunlight for your indoor garden?
-Each year, RE/MAX agents help hundreds of thousands of families find a home that match life and style.
+Each year, RE/MAX agents help hundreds of thousands of families find a home that matches life and style.